Can LEGO Go in Water? 7 Surprising Things You Should Know

 Final Thoughts

-Because LEGO bricks are made of Acrylonitrile butadiene styrene (ABS) plastics, they are waterproof and can go in the water.
+Because LEGO bricks are made of Acrylonitrile Butadiene Styrene (ABS) plastic, they are waterproof and can go in the water.

-Electronic LEGO components such as motors, lights, and battery boxes should never be submerged in water as they can damage and pose a safety risk.
+Electronic LEGO components such as motors, lights, and battery boxes should never be submerged, as they can get damaged and pose a safety risk.

-Non-traditional LEGO parts such as cloth, paper, and stickers can also get damaged when put in water.
+Non-traditional LEGO parts, such as cloth, paper, and stickers, are also likely to get damaged in water.